🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't rely on Perplexity for experimental design; use it to augment your literature review and materials property predictions, and always validate AI-generated results with empirical data
+Veterans know to avoid depending on this system for experimental design; use it to augment your literature review and materials property predictions, and always validate AI-generated results with empirical data

 Advanced Prompt Library